 Instagram now sees over 400 million active users, daily.
 So whether you like it or not, this isn’t a social network to be sniffed at.
 Any marketing channel with numbers that substantial deserves to be given some serious thought.
 If you’ve spent the last few years shouting about the fact that your brand or organisation is too niche or unorthodox to be on Instagram then maybe it’s time for a rethink.

 As with anything, to generate demand on Instagram you are going to have to put the work in.
-Most of us are well aware of when we need to be better at something.
-In fact, “just be better Mark” is one of the most common criticisms that I hear.
 The problem with being better at something is it takes three steps, each requiring more investment than the last:

-- Acknowledging that you need to be better: This can sometimes be difficult, but if people tell you that you need to as much as they do me, eventually it will sink in.
+- Acknowledging that you need to be better: This can sometimes be difficult, but if people tell you that you need to, it eventually it will sink in.

 - Finding out how to be better: After acceptance comes seeking help.
 If you want to generate demand on Instagram that’s where this article comes in.